WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 # Nodes

 Universal BCOS is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
-The software must be run on your computer to turn it into an Universal BCOS node.
+The software must be run on your computer or server to turn it into an Universal BCOS node.

-## Prerequisites

-You should understand the concept of a peer-to-peer network and the [basics of the EVM](./evm.md) before diving deeper and running your own instance of an Universal BCOS client.
-Take a look at our [introduction to Universal BCOS](../overview/introduction_universal_bcos.md).

 ## Node types